Skip to main content

 • Automation Rules -- a card at the top where you configure automatic reminders.

 • Completed Services Table -- a list of all completed jobs, each showing its reminder status and available actions.
+The table defaults to showing the Pending filter, so you immediately see reminders that are scheduled and waiting to be sent.

 Key Features at a Glance